-(i) portfolio investments of the enterprise or in another enterprise;
+(i) portfolio investments of the enterprise;

-- (ii) debt securities issued by a government or government-owned or controlled enterprise, or loans to a government or government-owned or controlled enterprise; - (iii) any pre-operational expenditure relating to admission, establishment, acquisition or expansion of the enterprise incurred before the commencement of substantial business operations of the enterprise in the territory of the Party where the investment is made; - (iv) claims to money that arise solely from commercial contracts for the sale of goods or services by a national or enterprise in the territory of a Party to an enterprise in the territory of another Party; - (v) goodwill, brand value, market share or similar intangible rights; - (vi) claims to money that arise solely from the extension of credit in connection with any commercial transaction; - (vii) an order or judgment sought or entered in any judicial, administrative or arbitral proceeding; - (viii) any other claims to money that do not involve the kind of interests or operations set out in the definition of investment in this Treaty. - 1.5 "investor" means a natural or juridical person of a Party, other than a branch or representative office, that has made an investment in the territory of the other Party;
+- (ii) debt securities issued by a government or government-owned or controlled enterprise, or loans to a government or government-owned or controlled enterprise; - (iii) any pre-operational expenditure relating to admission, establishment, acquisition or expansion of the enterprise incurred before the commencement of substantial business operations of the enterprise in the territory of the Party where the investment is made; - (iv) claims to money that arise solely from commercial contracts for the sale of goods or services by a national or enterprise in the territory of a Party to an enterprise in the territory of another Party; - (v) goodwill, brand value, market share or similar intangible rights; - (vi) claims to money that arise solely from the extension of credit in connection with any commercial transaction; - (vii) an order or judgment sought or entered in any judicial, administrative or arbitral proceeding; - (viii) any other claims to money that do not involve the kind of interest or operations set out in the definition of investment in this Treaty.

-For the purposes of this definition, a "juridical person" means:
+1.5.
+For the purposes of paragraph 4 of this Article, "enterprise" means: